afrench-1/afrench-1.github.io/_projects/F1_steering_wheel.md

 ### 3D Printing and Assembly

-Once the design was ready, I printed the parts using a ABS plastic to ensure the strength and durability of the wheel.
+Once the design was ready, I printed the parts using a [PLA/ABS/Carbon-fiber filament] to ensure the strength and durability of the wheel.
 The print was split into multiple parts for easier printing and post-processing.

-ABS can be sanded and painted to a reasonably high quality surface finish.
-After printing, I glued the sections together, sanded and painted the parts to give them a smooth, professional finish.
+After printing, I sanded and painted the parts to give them a smooth, professional finish.
+Assembly followed, where I glued the components together, added the buttons and dials, and integrated basic electronics.

 <div class="container mt-3">
     <div class="row">